All my non-vehicular metalwork projects are shown here in order of completion, starting with the most recent.

 Turtle Oven - My clients wanted some support beams to hold up the roof of their awesome outdoor oven.
 They asked for a turtle to be incorporated into the design, and gave me a drawing of what they were looking for.
 I am glad I was part of an interesting project like this.

 Sailboat Hanging - A wall hanging that looks out over the lake, this sailboat looks in motion while standing still.
 I like how it is mounted away from the wall so the shadow it casts becomes part of the visual appeal.

 Fireplace Paneling - This entire fireplace was wrapped in 5" wide sheet metal panels.
 Due to the two tapered faces, every corner piece on those edges needed to be pie cut and welded to sit flush.
 My clients chose to have the panels finished with an aged-copper colored metal stain.
 Even though this project was out of the ordinary for me, I am very happy with how it turned out.

-Lightning Railing - I'm so proud of how this project turned out.
-It could have gone a lot of different ways!
+Lightning Railing - This was a challenging project.
 In the end it was installed without a hitch and looks great.
 This is the kind of quality I want to represent.

 Beach Railing - Over 25 feet in length, but nice and sturdy.
 This railing has a great view!
 My phone died before I could take the completed picture, stay tuned.

 Shackle Base - This was not my design, but I like the way it turned out!
 A cool base highlighting two very large hand forged shackles.
 Notice the bookshelf uprights behind it are from a project I did previously.